mmendez3800/calculate-term-frequencies/README.md

 # Calculate Term Frequencies
-This is a compilation of programs to practice and understand text frequency calculation using different languages
+This is a compilation of programs to practice and understand text frequency calculation using different languages.
+The 25 most frequent terms of a specified text file are presented to the user.

 ## Technologies
 The programs in this project were run using the following: